aysenuratlac/Covid-Air_quality_relationship_investigation/README.md

-# Final Project - The Investigation of the Relationship Between Covid-19 Cases and Air Quality
+# The Investigation of the Relationship Between Covid-19 Cases and Air Quality

 ## Introduction
 This project will examine the relationship between COVID-19 and air quality over time and location.